 If you cancel Residence before you move in, your mandatory residence meal plan will be refunded in full.
-Once you move into Residence, the Mandatory Residence Meal Plan are non-refundable and must be used entirely by the last day of the school year in April.
+Once you move into Residence, the Mandatory Residence Meal Plan is non-refundable and must be used entirely by the last day of the school year in April.
 Meal plan dollars do not roll over into the next school year.
-However, if you leave Residence and withdraw from Mohawk College during the school year, you will receive a prorated reimbursement of your meal plan, calculated on a daily basis, for the time you were assigned a room in residence, less a $25 administration fee.
+However, if you leave Residence and withdraw from Mohawk College during the school year, you will receive a prorated reimbursement of your meal plan, calculated on a daily basis, for the time you were assigned a room in residence, less a $50 administration fee.
 Meal plans will not be refunded if you are still a registered student living off campus.
-For the Residence Meal Plan Cancellation policy see the Meal Plan Terms & Conditions.
+For the Residence Meal Plan Cancellation policy see the

 Residents can apply to stay during Winter Break at the front desk.
-You must submit your application prior to November 25, 2019 if you would like to stay for either part of or for the entire break.
-There is an additional charge of $300.00 to stay over this time or $36.83/day.
+You must submit your application prior to November 23, 2020 if you would like to stay for either part of or for the entire break.

 |WINTER BREAK||Start||End||Winter Break Fee|